 THE UNTITLED SPACE: UPRISE/ANGRY WOMEN GROUP SHOW EXHIBIT

-The exhibit will take place from January 17- 28, 2017, opening the week of the presidential inauguration, with several events to take place including an opening reception on January 17th and event on January 22nd – which marks the 44th anniversary of landmark case Roe vs Wade.
+The exhibit took place from January 17- 28, 2017, opening the week of the presidential inauguration, with several events that took place including an opening reception on January 17th and event on January 22nd – which marks the 44th anniversary of landmark case Roe vs Wade.

 FOR THE FULL PRESS RELEASE ON THE UPRISE/ANGRY WOMEN EXHIBIT, PLEASE CLICK HERE.